AlmaBroman/flea-finder-stockholm/README.md

 <summary>add_post.html</summary>
 <img src="">
 </details>
+Issues with add post and update post look at this!

 <details>
 <summary>update_post.html</summary>
 <img src="">
 </details>
+Issues with add post and update post look at this!

 #### CSS
 All CSS files has passed through validation and shows no errors: